Skip to Content

 As I'm no database professional, I didn't know that you can display filtered tables through a query code, but luckily I found out.

-My use in the database is entirely to delete lines, look for texts and use the Search and Replace, I had no idea that SQL codes are super useful.
+My use of the database is entirely for deleting rows, searching for texts, and using the Search and Replace; I had no idea that SQL codes are super useful.

-I have personally used these codes to check for translation errors and find untranslated rows in the database tables of translate press.
+I personally used these codes to check for translation errors and find lines that were not translated in the database tables of Translatepress.

 SQL Query code